connexcs/docs/docs/customer/routing.md

 *While it's doubtful that any information will be logged in the customer/providers switch when the audio is engaged, it is possible for an engineer to learn this information from a SIP trace, pcap, or by looking at transit locations.
 DTMF Detection ONLY works when RTP Proxy mode is enabled.

 !!!
-Info "When should I use RTP Proxy?"
+Success "When should I use RTP Proxy?"
     Use an RTP Proxy if you don't want your customers to know your providers.

 !!!
 Warning "When should I avoid using RTP Proxy?"